What type of student are you?

 Spring: Online application begins August 1st (prior year)

-Fall: Online application begins November 1st (prior year)
+Summer and Fall: Online application begins October 1 (prior year)

 Can I attend Cerritos College?
 Yes!
 You can attend if…